TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 Directly rename files during downloading.

-*This is similar to par-renaming (option ParRename) but the files are renamed during downloading instead of post-processing stage.
+*This is similar to par-renaming (option ParRename), but the files are renamed during downloading instead of the post-processing stage.
 This requires some tricky handling of files and works only for healthy downloads.*

 !!! success ""